Building an online store is easier than it’s ever been. But getting someone to buy is a different story.

 You need to think like your customer.
 Your catalog organization should make sense to them.
 Your most popular product (in this case, the 750mL version of the coffee) should be front and center.
 Also, in this case, the menu on the left serves its purpose by showcasing the categories.
 But be sure to consider where your customer is most likely to look for a particular product.
 For example: if you’re running an outdoor supply shop, do you put knives with hunting supplies?
 With small pocket-sized accessories?
 With rifles (another weapon)?
 Consider what makes the most sense for your users and organize accordingly.

 I’ve worked on some sites that have had some real issues here.
 They often (like Funranium Labs) tend to be small retailers that have expanded their product or service range due to demand, and have just kept adding over time without updating the look, feel or organization of the store.
 Good tagging and categorizing will help your prospects actually find the thing they want to buy instead of leaving the page; even if you only have a couple of products now, take the time to do it right.
-It only gets harder with tim.
+It only gets harder with time.

 (By the way: I love what Funranium Labs is doing, and this is by no means a shot at them.
 It’s a side hustle that makes them money and they aren’t putting a ton of effort into the page; this is just an example of the organizational issues many small eCommerce shops face).